-Order Paper means the list of items for consideration at a meeting together with reports and other attachments relating to those items set out in the order in which they will be considered.
+Order paper means the list of items for consideration at a meeting together with reports and other attachments relating to those items set out in the order in which they will be considered.
 An order paper is also referred to as an agenda.

-Ordinary meeting means any meeting, other than the first meeting, of a local authority or community board publicly notified in accordance with sections 46(1) and (2) of LGOIMA.
+Ordinary meeting means any meeting, other than the first meeting, of a local authority publicly notified in accordance with sections 46(1) and (2) of LGOIMA.